MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/parameterize-uri.md

 ms.date: 06/14/2021
 ---

-# Create a parameterized notebook by using the Notebook URI
+# Create a parameterized notebook by using the notebook URI

-*Parameterization* is the ability to execute the same notebook by using different parameters.
+*Parameterization* is being able to run the same notebook by using different parameters.

 This article shows you how to create and run a parameterized notebook in Azure Data Studio by using the Python kernel.